ahmetkardesler/turkce-ses-ozetleme/README.md

 # Turkish Speech-to-Text and Summarization Web App

-This project is a web application that transcribes Turkish audio files (MP3, WAV, OGG, FLAC, M4A) uploaded by users into text.
+This project is a web application that transcribes Turkish audio into text either from user-uploaded audio files (MP3, WAV, OGG, FLAC, M4A) or from YouTube video links.
 Optionally, users can then summarize the generated transcript using Google Gemini and export either the transcript or the summary to PDF or DOCX formats.

 ## Features

 - **Audio File Upload:** Accepts audio files in various common formats.
+- **YouTube Link Processing:** Accepts YouTube video links, extracts the audio, and transcribes it.
-- **Speech Recognition (Vosk):** Uses the Vosk library to convert uploaded audio files into Turkish text.
+- **Speech Recognition (Vosk):** Uses the Vosk library to convert audio (from file or YouTube) into Turkish text.
-- **Format Conversion (FFmpeg):** Uses FFmpeg to convert different audio formats into the WAV format that Vosk can process.
+- **Format Conversion (FFmpeg):** Uses FFmpeg internally (via Vosk setup and yt-dlp) to handle various audio formats and ensure compatibility with Vosk.
 - **Optional Text Summarization (Gemini):** Summarizes the generated transcript on demand using Google Gemini (1.5 Flash model).
 - **Export Results:** Allows exporting the full transcript or the summary to PDF and Microsoft Word (.docx) formats.
-- **Web Interface (React):** Provides a user-friendly interface for file upload, displaying the transcript, triggering summarization, and exporting results.
+- **Web Interface (React):** Provides a user-friendly interface for uploading files or entering YouTube links, displaying the transcript, triggering summarization, and exporting results.
-- **Backend API (Flask):** Offers a Flask API to manage audio processing, format conversion, speech recognition (Vosk), summarization (Gemini), and file export.
+- **Backend API (Flask):** Offers a Flask API to manage audio processing, format conversion, speech recognition (Vosk), YouTube audio extraction (yt-dlp), summarization (Gemini), and file export.

 ## Technology Stack